Helpful how-tos for the transition to remote work

 We’re here to help

-If you’d like some personalised help with using Slack with your newly remote team, we’re happy to get on a call with you.
+If you’d like some personalized help with using Slack with your newly remote team, we’re happy to get on a call with you.
 Click here to schedule a time.